Fabian2000/CustomIniReader/README.md

 Custom Ini File Reader written in C# only

 ## What is CustomIniReader?
 CustomIniReader is as the name is already called an ini file reader / editor.
 It contains many great functions to edit ini files.
-This script can read, write, delete and check if something exist.
+This script can read, write, delete and check if something exists.
 This script is completely written in C# only

 ## Why / When should I use this script?
 Editing ini files is not difficult in C# and there are already many scripts / codes which exist to make the edit easier.
 The most codes are not made in C# only.
 Many of them containing GetPrivateProfileString and GetPrivateProfileString from C++ imported.
 The question is, if you should use this, when it is also possible in just C#.
 This is what this script can do and it also gives you much more possibilities for editing the ini files